 - Mental toughness – long hours on the road require a great deal of concentration and focus on the task at hand.
 Loss of focus for even a little while could spell disaster for a driver or his vehicle.

 - Situational awareness – it’s crucial that a driver always be aware of the traffic situation around him, and he must also be aware of the performance of his vehicle, noting when anything seems amiss and may require some kind of maintenance.

-- Leadership – at every rank of the military, leadership is important in order to accomplish the unit’s mission, and to keep the team moving forward.
+- Leadership – at every rank of the military, leadership is important to accomplish the unit’s mission and to keep the team moving forward.
 The same quality is essential for a truck driver, who needs to take on the initiative and responsibility of getting a job done as efficiently as possible, to the satisfaction of both customer and employer.